-Independent Review Organization (IRO) is an independent Physician review organization which acts as the decision-maker when External Review of a decision or Internal Appeal outcome is requested.
+Independent Review Organization (IRO) means an independent Physician review organization which acts as the decision-maker when External Review of a decision or internal Appeal outcome is requested.
 A given IRO is assigned to us via state regulatory requirements, and acts as an independent contractor.
 The IRO is an impartial reviewer and we have no control over its decision.

-Inpatient means that services, supplies, or treatment, for medical, Behavioral Health and substance use, are received by a person who is an overnight resident patient of a Hospital or other Facility, using and being charged for room and board.
+Inpatient means that services, supplies, or treatment, for medical, Behavioral Health and Substance Use Disorders, are received by a person who is an overnight resident patient of a Hospital or other Facility, using and being charged for room and board.

-Intensive Care Unit means a Cardiac Care Unit, or other unit or area of a Hospital that meets the required standards of the Joint Commission on Accreditation of Hospitals for Special Care Units.
+Intensive Care Unit means a unit or area of a Hospital that meets the required standards of the Joint Commission on Accreditation of Hospitals for Special Care Units.